ms4ndst/radio-active/README.md

 ### Bonus Tips

-1. when using `rf`: you can force the recording to be in mp3 format by adding an extension to the file name.
-Example "talk-show.mp3".
-If you don't specify any extension it should auto-detect.
-Example "new_show"
+1. When using `rf`: you can force the recording to be in mp3 format by either adding the `.mp3` extension to the filename (e.g., "talk-show.mp3"), or by passing `--force-mp3`, or by setting `force_mp3 = true` in the config.
+If you don't specify any extension and don't force mp3, it will auto-detect (e.g., "new_show").

 2. You don't have to pass the exact option name, a portion of it will also work. for example `--sea` for `--search`, `--coun` for `--country`, `--lim` for `--limit`